pghvlaans/yalpack/README.md

 	* pkgmake: Making yalpack packages
 	* pkginst: Installing yalpack packages
 	* pkgup: Upgrading yalpack packages
-	* pkgremove: Removing yalpack packages; for proper operation, retain a copy of all installed package tarballs in `/var/yalpack/packages`.
+	* pkgremove: Removing yalpack packages
 	* pkgcheck: Checking for information about yalpack packages
 	* liblist: Generating information about dynamic libraries used by all binaries in the following directories:
 		* `/bin`